 Do watch out for Chinese imports of expensive looking but near worthless jewelry.

-Kathmandu (Avoid the main Thamel area, try the side streets on the outskirts)
+Best places to buy Jewelry in Nepal: Kathmandu (Avoid the main Thamel area, (try the side streets on the outskirts)

 Nepal's second biggest tourist souvenir market is handicrafts.
 Much of this is settled around cultural handicrafts such as singing bowls, prayer wheels, pottery and small to mid sized metal trinkets.